Developments and Further Applications of Ephemeral Data Derived Potentials: Case Studies

 Carbon is the essential element of organic life~\cite{Nature-building-blocks} and a building block in many diverse and complex molecules.
 The allotropes of pure carbon are also of continued scientific interest~\cite{SACADA-Carbon-database, Chris-Carbon-group-graph-theory} and machine-learned potentials have been applied to accelerate their prediction and characterisation~\cite{Carbon-GAP-20}.
 A difficult and illuminating test is to generate a potential for carbon which is both smooth and transferable to systems far away from idealised diamond- or graphite-like structures.
 While several transferable Carbon potentials have been developed, they vary significantly in smoothness, as discussed by Qamar \textit{et al.} in the comparison to their smooth ACE potential~\cite{Ralf-Drautz-carbon-ace}, and therefore suitability for structure search.

-To highlight the smoothness and transferability of a well-trained EDDP, we train and compare two separate potentials for carbon.
+To highlight the comparative smoothness and transferability of a well-trained EDDP, we train and compare two separate potentials for carbon.
 The training set for the first potential contains only structures with minimum nearest-neighbour atomic separations between $1$ and $2$ \AA.
 The second potential is trained on a set which contains a larger range of nearest-neighbour distances.

-Table \ref{tab:training_parameters} summarises the parameters governing the generation of the first potential. $1000$ random structures were used in the training set with minimum interatomic distances of $1$-$2$ \AA. $5500$ local minima and shakes are added to the set in $5$ cycles of iterative training.
+Table \ref{tab:training_parameters} summarises the parameters governing the generation of the first potential. $1000$ random structures were used in the training set with minimum interatomic distances of $1$-$2$ \AA. $5500$ local minima and shakes were added to the set in $5$ cycles of iterative training.
 250 EDDPs were generated from this training data.
 The NNLS reduced this to 19 for the final potential, which had a testing mean average error (MAE) of $64.88$ meV/atom.
 This comparatively large error (the largest of all systems in this section) results from the diversity of carbon systems.
 In many EDDP training sets, a large segment of the error arises from badly described high-energy structures.
 In this case, however, the test set error when considering only structures within $1$ eV/atom of the ground state is still $63.55$ meV/atom.

-The second potential was trained using the same parameters, but $500$ randomly generated structures with minimum C-C separations between $1.75$ and $4.5$ \AA$ $ and volumes per atom from $40$-$70$ \AA$ $ were added to the dataset generated above. $100$ copies of the isolated carbon atom were also included.
+The second potential was trained using the same parameters, but $500$ randomly generated structures with minimum C-C separations between $1.75$ and $4.5$ \AA$ $ and volumes per atom from $40$-$70$ \AA$ $ were added to the dataset generated above. $100$ identical copies of the isolated carbon atom were also included.
+This structure is added multiple times to ensure a suitable weighting in the fitting process.
 We emphasise that other than this, the dataset remained completely random.
 For instance, the isolated carbon dimer is not included in the training set.
 250 EDDPs were again generated from this training data, of which the NNLS selected 14 for the final potential.
 The testing mean average error was slightly higher at $73.25$ meV/atom in this case.
 The testing error over structures no more than $1$ eV/atom from the ground state is reduced slightly, to $71.35$ meV/atom.